renoirb/site/contents/resume.md

 Location
 :    Montreal, Quebec

 <details><summary>Co-founded *Evocatio* with two old friends.
-Our partnership lasted 2 years and at the peak we had 10 employees in our payroll.
-My responsibility was to find new projects and lead work related to frontend development.
+Our partnership lasted 2 years and at the peak we had 10 employees in our payroll, some of our work won prizes in local industry competitions and other projects got deployed in cities around the globe.

 The company worked on projects for: Canadian Museum of History, <abbr lang="fr" title="Union des Artistes">UDA</abbr> (French-Canadian Artist union), Astral Media, Equisoft, Rolls-Royce, and Rogers Media.

 Unfortunately I can’t outline some projects due to past non-disclosure agreements.</summary>

+#### Responsibilities
+* Coach graphic designers about making websites with the Open Web Platform
+* Participate in software requirements, R&D documentation, and project bids

 #### Achievements
 * Participated in a major Web site rewrite for [UDA.ca](http://uniondesartistes.com/) from .NET into PHP with Symfony 1.x